Boston Elevated Railway: History

 Originally intended to build a short electric trolley line to Brookline, the West End Street Railway was organized in 1887.
 By the next year it had consolidated ownership of a number of horse-drawn streetcar lines, composing a fleet of 7,816 horses and 1,480 rail vehicles.
-As the system grew, a switch to underground pulled-cable propulsion (modeled after the San Francisco cable cars) was contemplated.
+As the system grew, a switch to underground pulled-cable propulsion (modeled after the San Francisco cable car system) was contemplated.
 After visiting Frank Sprague and witnessing the Richmond, Virginia system in action, WESR President Henry Whitney chose to deploy electric propulsion systems.
 A section of track was used to test the Bentley-Knight underground power line, but this was abandoned because of failures and safety concerns (especially after the electrocution of a team of horses in 1889).
 After competing in operational tests with the Sprague streetcar system, the Thomson-Houston company was chosen for system-wide deployment of overhead wires.
 The electrified rapid transit system was named an IEEE Milestone in Electrical Engineering in 2004.

 The first electric trolley line built by the West End Street Railway was between Union Square, Allston and Park Square, downtown, via Harvard Street, Beacon Street, Massachusetts Avenue and Boylston Street.
 Trolleys first ran in 1889.
 The Green Line A branch later served roughly the same purpose.

 The last horse car line was along Marlborough Street in the Back Bay, and was never electrified.
-It was closed around 1900.
+It was closed after December 24, 1900.

 In the late 19th century, the electric power industry was in its infancy; the power grid as we know it today simply did not exist.
 The railway company constructed its own power stations; by 1897, these included distributed generation stations in downtown Boston, Allston, Cambridge (near Harvard), Dorchester, Charlestown, East Cambridge, and East Boston.
 By 1904, the system had 36 megawatts of generating capacity, 421 mi of track for over 1,550 street cars (mostly closed but some open), and 16 mi of elevated track for 174 elevated cars.